NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Giant Dragonfly.md

     desc: "`pf2:1` Mandibles +14 ()\n__Damage__  1d12 + 7 piercing plus grab"

   - name: "Clutch"
-    desc: "`pf2:1`  **Requirements** The giant dragonfly has a Medium or smaller creature [[Conditions/Grabbed|Grabbed]] in its mandibles\n**Effect** The dragonfly tries to transfer the grabbed creature to be clutched by its legs.
+    desc: "`pf2:1`  **Requirements** The giant dragonfly has a Medium or smaller creature [[Conditions/Grabbed|Grabbed]] in its mandibles\n* * *\n\n**Effect** The dragonfly tries to transfer the grabbed creature to be clutched by its legs.
 The giant dragonfly attempts an Athletics check check against the creature's Reflex DC.
 On a success, it transfers the creature (which remains grabbed) to its legs, freeing its mandibles to attack.
 The dragonfly can have only one creature clutched at a time."

   - name: "Snatch"
     desc: "  The giant dragonfly can Fly at half Speed while it has a creature [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]] by Clutch, carrying that creature along with it."